pretzelhammer/rust-blog/posts/too-many-brainfuck-compilers.md

 The documentation online for WebAssembly is good _if you're writing a WASM VM_.
 If you're approaching WebAssembly as an application or compiler developer then it's terrible.
 There's no beginner-friendly tutorials on how to do anything and you have to figure everything out for yourself.

 The documentation online for LLVM IR is by far the best.
-The [LLVM IR Language Reference](https://llvm.org/docs/LangRef.html) not only thoroughly explains every instruction but also shows example useages for all of the instructions!
+The [LLVM IR Language Reference](https://llvm.org/docs/LangRef.html) not only thoroughly explains every instruction but also shows example usages for all of the instructions!
 LLVM also maintains an official tutorial called [My First Language Frontend with LLVM](https://llvm.org/docs/tutorial/MyFirstLanguageFrontend/index.html) that shows how to implement an LLVM IR compiler for a simple programming language in C++.
 I don't know C++ so I didn't read the tutorial but the fact they have an official maintained tutorial is nice.
 Also there's a free online ebook called [Mapping High Level Constructs to LLVM IR](https://mapping-high-level-constructs-to-llvm-ir.readthedocs.io/en/latest/README.html) which is also pretty great.

 If I had to write a compiler in the future I think I'll definitely stick with LLVM IR.
 It has the best documentation, it has a kick-ass optimizer, and it can compile down to x86_64, aarch64, or WebAssembly (plus a whole bunch of other targets)!